groupultra/sdk-public/docs/source/moobius_quickstart.rst

 ---------------------------------------------------------------------------------------------------------------------
 save(fname, x)

-Saves a file to a string, making dirs if need be.
+Saves a file.
+Makes dirs if need be.
+  Parameters:
+    fname: The filename.

+    x: The  string.
+  Returns:
+    The None.
+  Raises:
+    (this function does not raise any errors of its own)

 .. _moobius.quickstart._get_boxes: